Me Haces Falta

 "Me Haces Falta" (English: I Miss You) is a song recorded by American singer Jennifer Lopez for her fifth studio album, Como Ama una Mujer (2007).
 It was written and produced by Marc Anthony and Estéfano.
 The song was released on March 23, 2007 by Epic Records as the second and final single from the album.
-"Me Haces Falta" is a latin pop song about self-loathing.
+"Me Haces Falta" is a Latin pop song about self-loathing.
 Its instrumentation consists of drums, cello, bass and guitar.

 Music critics were complimentary to the song's lyrics and to Lopez's vocals, but dismissed its production.
 An accompanying music video for the song was directed by Sanji.
 The video portrays Lopez as an undercover FBI agent who surrenders her lover to the police and has regrets afterwards.
-"Me Haces Falta" was included in the set list of Lopez's co-headling tour with Anthony in 2007.
+"Me Haces Falta" was included in the set list of Lopez's co-headlining tour with Anthony in 2007.